-- LSCs of Schools on probation: The LSC engages in a robust discussion of and presentation of the proposed budget to the stakeholders of a budget that supports the priorities of the CIWP.
-As mentioned earlier, the final budget approval belongs to the Network Chief. - LSCs of Schools not on probation but no quorum: Board Rules, section 6-31 indicates that if the active membership of an LSC has fallen below the quorum requirement (7 members) for taking action, the CEO or designee shall exercise the powers of the LSC to approve the budget and to transfer funds.
+- LSCs of Schools on probation: The LSC participates in a discussion of a presentation to the stakeholders of the proposed budget that supports the priorities of the CIWP.
+The LSC takes an advisory vote, with the final budget approval by the Network Chief. - LSCs of Schools not on probation but no quorum: Board Rule 6-31 indicates that if the active membership of an LSC has fallen below the quorum requirement (7 members) for taking action, the CEO or designee shall exercise the powers of the LSC to approve the budget and to transfer funds.